pabloelt/pabloelt.github.io/content/project/project8/index.md

 {{< figure src="/project8/sw3_task3.png" title="Sprint Week 3.
 Task 3." >}}

 She is concerned about the various product lines and how we can reduce costs in that area without significantly impacting the company’s overall turnover.
-Additionally, we need to identify which products are trending.
-In this context, we will define a trend as the product’s performance over the last two terms, comparing the evolution between the first and second terms of 2018.
+We can investigate that with the code below:

 ```mysql
 # SPRINT WEEK 3 - TASK 3